 In the 1970, a long time whippet breeder, Walter A. Wheeler Jr of the Windsprite Kennels in Massachusetts, claimed to have bred a long coated variety from his smooth coated whippets as the expression of a recessive gene still present in the breed.

-Nevertheless there are two main clubs for this breed: The Longhaired Whippet Association and International Longhaired Whippet Club that organize activities and events for their members.
+Nevertheless there are two main clubs promoting this breed: The Longhaired Whippet Association and the International Longhaired Whippet Club.

 The result is a small long-haired sighthound that breeds true.
 This means that this group of dogs are similar enough in their looks and genetic making to produce an offspring that is similar to their parents.

-The end result of all this breeding and controversies is a very attractive, small sighthound.
+The end result of all this breeding and controversies is a very attractive, smallish sighthound.

 In the video below you can see some Silken Windhounds in action.